 For the Cookies:

-- In a large mixing bowl or the bowl of a stand mixer with the paddle attachment, beat the butter, sugars, and lemon zest until light and fluffy.
+- In a large mixing bowl or the bowl of a stand mixer fitted with the paddle attachment, beat the butter, sugar, and lemon zest on medium speed until light and fluffy.

-- Once chilled, preheat the oven to 350F.
-Line large baking sheets with parchment paper or a silicone baking mat.
-Scoop out portions of cookie dough roughly two tablespoons in size leaving about two inches of space between the cookies to allow for spreading.
+- Once chilled, preheat the oven to 350°F. Line two large baking sheets with parchment paper or a silicone baking mat.
+Scoop 1½ tablespoons size balls of cookie dough and place them on the prepared cookie sheets spacing them about two inches apart.
+(For cookies that bake with a less crackled top, roll the dough balls between your palms to make them smooth.)

 For the Lemon Glaze: